openshift-virtualization/wasp-agent/README.md

 - Disable swap in the system.slice

 ## Wasp Agent: configuring Kubernetes containers
-- Install an OCI hook to enable swap, setting swap=max for every burstable virt-launcher pod.

-### Future plans
 - Set a specific amount of swap for each burstable pod to match Kubernetes limited swap settings.

+**Please note:** swap configuration will not be done for static pods, mirror pods, or critical system pods based on pod priority.

+### Pod selection for eviction
+- Eviction targets non-static pods, mirror pods, or critical system pods based on pod priority.
+  Pods in namespaces beginning with "openshift" or "kube-system" are excluded from eviction.

 ## Eviction

 ### Swap based eviction signals
 - Utilization - How close are we to run out of swap?
-(WIP - maybe kubernetes built in signal is good enough)
 - Traffic - How badly is swapping affecting the system?
 - Overcommit ratio - How over committed is the system?

 ### Pod selection for eviction
-- Eviction targets non-static pods, mirror pods, or critical system pods based on pod priority.
+- Eviction doesn't target static pods, mirror pods, or critical system pods based on pod priority.
   Pods in namespaces beginning with "openshift" or "kube-system" are excluded from eviction.
-- Currently, a "basic" implementation prioritizes pods with "memory" substring in their name.

-#### Future plan

-- Eviction order:
+### Eviction order:
 - Exceeding memory resource limits
 - Exceeding resource requests
 - Pod Priority
 - The pod's resource usage relative to requests

 Note: This is inspired by the [Kubernetes eviction order](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#pod-selection-for-kubelet-eviction)
 , with an additional first criterion.